 Doing Too Much Writing

 Why do students have to write a story from beginning to end every single time?
-There’s no rules about this that we could find.
+There are no rules about this that we could find.

 Instead, we get students to different lengths of writing.
 Some are longer and some are shorter.
 We have a variety of writing activities and we mix it up whenever possible.